gubler/dotfiles/reference/application_list.md

 * [TaskPaper 3](http://www.taskpaper.com/) [HBC]
 * [YNAB](https://www.youneedabudget.com/) - Money management
     - New version 5 is a web app that I create a Fluid app for
-    - Not positive I will be keeping this

 ## eBook
 * [calibre](http://calibre-ebook.com/) [HBC] - eBook manager